Here’s a look at this year’s biggest pop culture disasters, in no particular order.

 This wave of enthusiasm attracted the attention of the U.S. military, which started monitoring the situation.
 Even the event’s creator, Matty Roberts, began actively discouraging folks from charging the facility.

 In the end, all the hubbub was for naught, as only 40 people showed up, and they were quickly turned away by the authorities.
 While the crisis was averted, this could’ve turned out much worse.

 IT takeaway: The biggest failure here wasn’t that only 40 people turned up.
 It was that Roberts wasn’t prepared for the plan to take off like it did.
-Acting without thinking about the impending consequences is a huge problem – and something organizations do all the time.
+Acting without thinking about the impending consequences is a huge problem – and something organisations do all the time.

-One example is when organizations make the move to the cloud even when their environment isn’t ready, or it isn’t a fit for some applications.
+One example is when organisations make the move to the cloud even when their environment isn’t ready, or it isn’t a fit for some applications.
 They’re so quick to take advantage of new technology, they don’t consider the full implications of the journey ahead.
 Without proper planning, you’ll likely create more problems than solutions.